 I write memoir, fiction, personal essays, and dance criticism.
 My book The Lost Night, a memoir about the emotional aftermath of my father’s unsolved murder, received kind reviews, including this one that meant a great deal to me in the New York Times.
-I am currently writing a spiritual memoir about how singing at The Alley, a piano bar in Oakland, changed my life.
-I’m also finishing a short novel titled Finalizing.
+I’m currently finishing a short novel titled Finalizing.
 If I can pick one piece of writing that is most representative of what I do, that would be this essay.
-I think in all my endeavors, I’m fascinated by faith in art, and in what happens when people are able–or forced–to shed social status and power and find unexpected freedom.
+In all my endeavors, I’m fascinated by faith in art, and in what happens when people are able–or forced–to shed social status and power and find unexpected freedom.

 My fiction and nonfiction has appeared in Gulf Coast, ZYZZYVA, Waxwing (nominated for a Pushcart Prize), OZY, Canteen, Berfrois, the Arroyo Literary Review, and elsewhere.